ddgarrett/psos/README.md

 # psos
-Publish / Subscribe based OS
+Publish / Subscribe based OS.

-# Release 1
-Lightweight subset of MQTT used to communicate between clients on a single microcontroller.

-# Release 2
-Will expand this to clients on other microcontrollers via I2C.
+Instead of using queues and I2C to communicate between different microcontrollers, as MBOS did, use MQTT messages which can be sent and received over a local area network or the world wide web.
+MQTT uses a lightweight (compared to HTTP) protocol running under TCP/IP.
+It includes protocols that can guarantee delivery to clients which subscribe to topics.

-# Release 3
+# Release 0.0.1
-Will expand this to include cloud based communication which will include MQTT support.
-This version will probabaly use HiveMQ as a cloud based broker.
+This first release is very lightweight.
+It is able to run on ESP8266 which implements WiFi and a TCP/IP stack, along with Micropython.
+The public MQTT broker, HiveMQ, uses TLS (the succssor to SSL) plus usernames and passwords to assure secure communications across the internet.

+- Free HiveMQ server for publicly accessible MQTT broker
+- Local Area Network docker based Mosquitto MQTT broker
+- Node-Red Server running from docker container to monitor messages and generate MQTT messages